LGN520/farreach-public/README.md

 	+ Under {main client}
 		* Run `bash scripts/remote/load_and_backup.sh` to launch servers and clients automatically for loading and backup
 			- Note: scripts/remote/load_and_backup.sh will kill servers and clients at the end automatically
-				- You can also run `bash scripts/stopall.sh` manually under {main client} in case that some processses are NOT killed
-			- Note: scripts/remote/load_and_backup.sh will resume the original nocache/config.ini in all clients, server, and switch after all steps
+			- Note: scripts/remote/load_and_backup.sh will also resume the original nocache/config.ini in all clients, server, and switch after all steps
 	+ Under {switch}
 		- In the first terminal
 			- Type exit and press enter to stop switch data plane